svelte-add/svelte-add/README.md

 They are all *composable*, meaning that it should always be possible to run one after running any other command without something breaking (ideally).
 This should put an end to the boilerplate problem: too much or too little is included.

 ## 🧰 SvelteKit
-[SvelteKit is an alpha project now](https://svelte.dev/blog/whats-the-deal-with-sveltekit), but work is starting now so that there are good integrations for when it enters beta.

 * [**svelte-add/bulma**](https://github.com/svelte-add/bulma): Add Bulma to your SvelteKit project

 * [**svelte-add/firebase-hosting**](https://github.com/svelte-add/firebase-hosting): Add hosting on Firebase to your SvelteKit project